-Currently, fifty one out of the fifty seven affordable homes on the estate are now vacant.
-Six out of the sixteen private dwellings have been acquired by the Council.
-Since the Council approval of the ballot result in July 2022, a total of thirty four secure tenants and six eligible non-secure tenants have been moved to another Council or housing association home in Sutton.
+Currently, fifty one from the fifty seven affordable homes on the estate are now vacant.
+Eight from the sixteen private dwellings have been acquired by the Council.
+Since the Council approval of the ballot result in July 2022, a total of thirty three secure tenants and six eligible non-secure tenants have been moved to another Council or housing association home in Sutton.
+One secure tenant passed away.

+Of the thirty three secure tenants already rehoused, twenty four have moved away permanently to another council property.
+The other nine have moved away temporarily having expressed a preference to exercise their right to return to a new upgraded home once the regeneration is complete.

+Of the six eligible non-secure tenants that have now been moved, three accepted offers of permanent Council or housing association accommodation, whilst the other three have moved temporarily, having chosen to return to a new home on the new Estate.

+Seven homeowners have also expressed their intention to return and buy a new replacement home on the estate, with the remaining private owner seeking to purchase a replacement property on the open market.

+All returning residents will continue to be informed, consulted and supported throughout and as part of the Council’s continuous process of engagement.
+They will also receive financial assistance and further support with their return moves to the new Estate.

 A total of twenty two temporary tenants have been moved during the decant process, stemming from the Councils decision to re-let vacated properties as temporary accommodation.
 Nine have been rehoused permanently into another Council or housing associations property, whilst thirteen have been placed into alternative temporary accommodation in the borough.
-A further two temporary tenants were evicted during this time due to breaches of tenancy.
+A further two temporary tenants were evicted during this time due to major breaches of tenancy.

 At present there are six affordable rented homes still occupied by Council tenants, or with a live tenancy still running.
-Five are let to secure tenants and one is currently let to a temporary tenant who is in the process of moving permanently to a housing association property once works to that property have been completed by the end of March 2024.
-Of the remaining secure tenants, one has already agreed to move permanently to another Council home on the agreement that the Council completes essential improvements and adaptation works needed to meet the special needs of the family, prior to their occupation.
+Five are let to the secure tenants of numbers 3, 5, 25, 36 and 58 Elm Grove and one is currently let to a temporary tenant at number 14 Elm Grove, who is in the process of moving permanently to a housing association property once works to that property have been completed by the end of March 2024.
+Of the remaining secure tenants, one (ie 58 Elm Grove) has already agreed to move permanently to another Council home on the agreement that the Council completes essential improvements and adaptation works needed to meet the special needs of the family, prior to their occupation.
 Work to that property is already underway and is expected to be completed by the end of April 2024.
-Another of the secure tenants has already been moved to a care home and is in the process of being assessed for this placement to be made permanent due to high care needs.
+Another of the secure tenants (ie 3 Elm Grove) has already been moved to a care home and is in the process of being assessed for this placement to be made permanent due to high care needs.